-(Eugene and Daniel aren't the only Levys on the show, either: Sarah Levy, daughter of Eugene and sister of Daniel, also appears on Schitt’s Creek as Twyla Sands, the lone waitress at the town’s most happening diner, Cafe Tropical.)
+Eugene and Daniel weren’t the only Levys on the show, either: Sarah Levy, daughter of Eugene and sister of Daniel, also appeared on Schitt’s Creek as Twyla Sands, the lone waitress at the town’s most happening diner, Cafe Tropical.

 “It was actually just out of coincidence really," Daniel told Out.
 "He was having a dinner conversation a few weeks prior, about this theoretical town of Schitt's Creek: You would have Schitt Hardware and Schitt Grocers."
 When they were researching ways that people had lost their fortunes, they came across stories of people who had bought towns for various reasons and later ended up bankrupt.
 “We thought, well, what if this family, as a joke for the son's 16th birthday, found this town called Schitt's Creek, bought it as a joke because of the name and then ended up having to live there?”
 Daniel said.

-The show’s name can make promotional tours interesting: Not all TV or radio outlets can say it, for fear of being fined for using profanity.
-On The Late Show with Stephen Colbert, for example, the name of the show has to appear on screen every time it’s spoken aloud.
+The show’s name made promotional tours interesting: Not all TV or radio outlets could say it, for fear of being fined for using profanity.
+On The Late Show with Stephen Colbert, for example, the name of the show had to appear on screen every time it was spoken aloud.

 At a 92Y Talks discussion in 2016, Murphy revealed that she auditioned for both Stevie Budd—the deadpan concierge at the Schitt’s Creek motel where the Roses make their home—and Alexis, the self-centered socialite character she would eventually play.
 “I’ve never worked so hard at an audition in my life,” she said.
 “I made my husband rehearse it with me just into the ground.”